Road Traffic Collisions and Casualties 2024 Review

 Source of data: Department for Transport (DfT)

-Table of costs to Dorset for collisions and casualties in 2023
+Costs of collisions and casualties in Dorset 2024

 There are no substantial monetary savings that Dorset Council can make directly from reducing the number of road traffic collisions.